 One grinder, in particular, has inspired plenty of discussions online among coffee enthusiasts – the DF64, a grinder with a 64mm flat burr, and relatively inexpensive.
 But, positioned as the Niche Zero’s rival, does it live up to the hype?

+We tested the grinder for you.
 Let’s examine if it’s worthy of the excitement and whether it really does compare with the more established Niche Zero.

 Review Of The DF64 Coffee Grinder